-Is the Chase Sapphire Preferred or Capital One Venture the Better Card?
+Chase Sapphire Preferred vs. Capital One Venture: Better Card?

 The Chase Sapphire Preferred® Card and Capital One Venture cards both have their advantages.
 If you want a simple card that earns 2x on all your purchases and is good primarily for domestic travel, then the Venture card can be a good option.
 However, there’s more opportunity with the Chase Sapphire Preferred.
 The sign-up bonus is larger (even more if you add an authorized user), points have a better cash value, you get a 20% discount through redeeming through the Ultimate Rewards portal, and you can get INSANE value by transferring your Ultimate Rewards points out to travel partners.